stacksjs/bun-git-hooks/docs/intro.md

 ## Postcardware

-Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! 🌍 _We also publish them on our website.
-And thank you, Spatie_
+Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! 🌍

 Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094